JackyChiu/dotfiles/README.md

 ## JackyChiu's dotfiles
-Trying out a new workflow with tmux+vim <br/>
+My dotfiles used for my workflow with tmux+vim <br/>
-*Disclamer*: Most configs were found online and I picked whichever I found useful
+*Disclamer: Most configs were found online and I picked whichever I found useful*

 ## Installing
 If you want to checkout my enviroment you can use my setup script or manually copy paste all the dotfiles into your `~` dir